yashilvora19/LabReport1/index.md

 ## Installing VS Code

 VS Code is a text editor where you can write and runn your programs.
-To install this, go to [Visual Studio website](https://code.visualstudio.com) and download the program.
+To install this, go to the [Visual Studio website](https://code.visualstudio.com) and download the program.
 There are different options for Mac and Window users, so choose accordingly.

 ![Image](VS Code SS 1.png)